hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

-garding the proposal of a joint Committee of reconcili- ation proposed by him, nor was a copy of the draft reso- lutions supplied to Mr. Tilak or any delegates to enable them to judge if sHding back from the old position was really intended.
+garding the proposal of a joint Committee of reconcili- ation proposed by him, nor was a copy of the draft reso- lutions supplied to Mr. Tilak or any delegates to enable them to judge if sliding back from the old position was really intended.